yufanana/ArtificialIntelligence02180/assignment1/README.md

 The game will then prompt you to select players after clicking `Play`.

 If you want to close the window, you can quit the game by clicking the X button on the top of the window or go to the terminal and press `Ctrl + C` or `cmd + C`.

+## Development

+To create new custom bots, refer to [bots_development](bots_development.md) for instructions on how to create your own custom bots.